intersystems/iknow/README.md

 ## How it works

-See the Wiki section for more details (WIP).
+See the [Wiki](https://github.com/intersystems/iknow/wiki) for more details.

 Some InterSystems-era resources:
 - A recent [introductory video](https://www.youtube.com/watch?v=2pQur_PJn_w)